Send money to South Korea from the Philippines with the right transfer service.

 If you’re looking for a combination of low to zero transfer fees and no limit on the amount sent, you may be better off with a money transfer service like Western Union or MoneyGram.
 Transfers are instantaneous and they have branches all over South Korea.
 That said, it’s still a good idea to weigh your options.

 How do I compare transfer companies when transferring money to Korea?

 - Exchange rates.
 Choosing the best possible exchange rate means that your recipient gets more money in their own currency.
-Make sure that a high exchange rate is not canceled out by high transfer fees.
+Make sure that a high exchange rate is not cancelled out by high transfer fees.

 - Turnaround time.
 A transfer can be instantaneous or take up to five days to reach its destination.
 Consider your needs and how urgently your recipient needs the money before making a decision.